• Blackie: family dog, 1950s

 I have learned these things

-1. I won’t worry about money.
+1. I won't worry about money spent on my dogs.

 2. I will vacuum shed hair, clean up vomit, and anything else that is necessary - I love my dogs more than I love the apt or clean floors.

 3. I will work at being less selfish; will be more empathetic and caring.